harrycresswell/harry/content/writing/page-site-params.md

 Remember: **current context is stored in the dot**.
 And, the default context of templates is set to Page.
 So the dot passes Page context into the partial, giving you access to Page data.

 Now, you can use `.Site`  inside the partial to access Site variables.
-As mentioned, the reason for this that `.Site` is, in fact, a Page variable.
+As mentioned, the reason for this that `.Site` is, in fact, a Page Method.
 And, so exposes a sites global data to the Page context.

 But there’s also another way to access global data, from anywhere.

 #### Using the global `site` function

-The `site` function gives you access to your sites global data stored in the `config.toml` file,  when the `Page` object isn’t available.
+The  global [site function](https://gohugo.io/functions/global/site/) gives you access to your sites global data stored in the `config.toml` file, when the `Page` object isn’t available.

 To give you a similfied example of how this works, let’s say I include a partial inside one of my template, but this time without passing the Page context to it (notice the dot is left out).